 When cleaning the doors and windows, being pedantic can be beneficial.
 Therefore, get out of your comfort zone and check for potential trouble areas, no matter how trivial or obscure they might seem.
 These areas include around door frames, light switches, windowsills and sliding door/window tracts.
 These areas are often overlooked on many rented properties, even the cleanest.
 Clean your windows using an appropriate window cleaning agent.
 In most cases, clean windows make a great first impression that can turn the odds to your favor.
 Furthermore, there are no complications associated with cleaning windows.
 A simple window cleaner purchased from the local supermarket can be highly effective and they don't have any lasting odors.

-Any marks on the walls can be problematic, but fortunately they can be eliminated by using simple home ingredients.
+Any marks on the walls can be problematic, but fortunately, they can be eliminated by using simple home ingredients.
 For the simple scruff marks, a pencil rubber will do the magic while for more complicated marks, soak a sponge in baking soda solution and rub them off.
 Don't use the latter method unless your wall is painted, and always proceed with a lot of caution.
 You might want to start on a tiny and obscure area so that you can ascertain how the paint will react to the solution.

 From a property manager's point of view, one of the most essential things is a clean kitchen.
-In fact, it's one of the greatest deciding factors for potential buyers and tenants.
+It's one of the greatest deciding factors for potential buyers and tenants.
 As a consequence, the inspector will pay close attention to the oven and stoves.
 Therefore, make sure that you use relevant cleaning products and clean the kitchen inside out.
 Additionally, check the cupboards and pantries for any dust, mildew, mold, dead roaches, spider webs or any other debris.
 Don't forget the exhaust fans.

-The bathroom is yet another vital space that tenants and home buyers take keen interest in.
-As such, make sure that the sinks, glass screens and tiles are sparkling.
+The bathroom is yet another vital space that tenants and home buyers take a keen interest in.
+As such, make sure that the sinks, glass screens, and tiles are sparkling.
 Any leaks around the toilet or sinks should be fixed before the inspection date.
 Another very crucial thing is the shower curtain.
 Wash it with bleach or replace it if necessary.

 With the kind of job associated with cleaning your home when moving, you might want to ask for help.
 Outsourcing bond cleaning services can help you complete the job professionally and save you from a lot of hassles.
-However, seek for further advice and use of the mentioned tips on how to professionally clean your home when moving.
+However, seek further advice and use of the mentioned tips on how to professionally clean your home when moving.
 This way, you can guarantee yourself a hassle-free changeover.